 Many other states do require that phlebotomists take a training course.
+However, the specific phlebotomist requirements in California are more stringent compared to many other regions.
 Some healthcare workers outside California choose to become nationally certified to improve their chances of employment.

 Levels of Phlebotomy Certification